OwnGoalStudio/XXTouchElite/docs/lua-manual/app.md

 The App has up to 3 seconds to save its state before it is completely closed, and it will clear the label in the multitasking switcher.

 :::caution Limitation

-Do not use this in a locked state.
+- Do not use this in a locked state.
+- Due to environmental limitations, this function is an alias of `app.close` in the TS version and has identical effects.

 :::

 #### Example